Samsung Galaxy S III gets a quad-core version with 2GB of RAM, only for Korea

 It doesn't have LTE, but the quad + 2GB is still better spec than anyone else is getting.

 posted on Jun 08, 2012, 7:59 AM 4

 Then, I stand corrected.
 However, this begs the question of why we've been being fed all this bulls**t about how the quad Exynos & LTE aren't compatible.
 Are they just on different chips in this version?
 Does that mean the Korean version is thicker?
 I would have no problem lugging around a slightly thicker phone if it had LTE, quad, & 2GB.
 I think most would agree.

 Korean version is slightly thicker but that could be due to the DMB tuner addon US just sucks for mobile industry and they never said LTE wasn't compatible.
 Most tech sites have speculated that korean market may receive the exynos quad and LTE.
 US market is a tricky beast with varying technology/bands etc. Unbranded devices are hard to come by Carriers have tendencies to ruin devices with bloatware or crap firmware

-Posts: 232; Member since: 28 Feb 2012)
+Posts: 232; Member since: Feb 28, 2012

+Maybe because its their home market.
+I don't know.
 Hey, I'm from Australia, and if Samsung's Australian, I wouldn't mind getting the best version of the product exclusive to home market every now and then. :)

 Posts: 63; Member since: Jul 29, 2011

 All of you GS3 Fans just got kicked in the balls by Samsung!